 Depending on your mode of travel, and where you’ll be moving to, certain documents relating to your pet’s health may be needed.
 Once you’ve determined the requirements, schedule an appointment with your veterinarian to get everything in order.
 Keep the documents in a handy spot while you’re traveling, as you may be asked to produce them along the way.
-The most commonly needed documents are:
+The most commonly needed documents when moving with pets are:

 Proof of Rabies Vaccination: A current rabies tag and a proof of vaccination certificate signed by your veterinarian is your pet’s most important travel document.
 Whenever you travel with your pet, be sure to keep that certificate in your possession at all times.